raganwald/javascript-allonge-six/manuscript/markdown/Prefaces/about.md

 We just call some of those functions [constructors](#new), others [decorators](#decorators), others [functional mixins](#functional-mixins), and yet others, [policies](#policies).

 Introducing so many new ideas did require a major rethink of the way the book was organized.
 And introducing these new ideas did add substantially to its bulk.
 But even so, in a way it is still explaining the exact same original idea that programs are built out of small, flexible functions composed together.

-### how the book is organized

-*JavaScript Allongé* introduces new aspects of programming with functions in each chapter, explaining exactly how JavaScript works.
-Code examples within each chapter are small and emphasize exposition rather than serving as patterns for everyday use.

-Following each chapter are a series of recipes designed to show the application of the chapters ideas in practical form.
-While the content of each chapter builds naturally on what was discussed in the previous chapter, the recipes may draw upon any aspect of the JavaScript programming language.